| |

 Step 4 – Assembling the DIY Halloween Sign

 This is the funnest part.
-I always start to get too excited when the final part of my projects come together, causing me to hurry.
+I always start to get too excited when the final part of my projects comes together, causing me to hurry.
 Do you feel that way?
-Its really hard when I have to slow down and remember I am doing a tutorial.
-This sign looks like its going to be one of a kind awesome at least to me lol.
-Heres how we put it together.
+It’s really hard when I have to slow down and remember I am doing a tutorial.
+This sign looks like it’s going to be one-of-a-kind awesome, at least to me lol.
+Here’s how we put it together.

-I used an air nailer to attach my small signs to the back board.
-If you don’t have a air nailer I would use small nails to attach the jenga blocks to the back board, then E-6000 to attach the small signs.
+I used an air nailer to attach my small signs to the backboard.
+If you don’t have an air nailer I would use small nails to attach the Jenga blocks to the backboard, then E-6000 to attach the small signs.

 Begin by placing your decorative signs where you want them.
-Then place the wood supports behind them where the don’t show through from the front.
+Then place the wood supports behind them where they don’t show through from the front.

 A long black board painted black with various small and fun Halloween signs being nailed to the front of it.
 The diy halloween sign is laying flat on top of saw horses.